pycaret/pycaret-streamlit-aws/README.md

-# Build and deploy machine learning web app using PyCaret and Streamlit
+# Deploy PyCaret and Streamlit app using serverless infrastructure on AWS Fargate
-#### A beginner's guide to deploy machine learning app on Heroku PaaS
+#### A step-by-step tutorial to containerize machine learning app and deploy it using serverless infrastructure

 Read the complete post: XXXX